-His principal areas of expertise are construction, engineering and professional negligence disputes arising out of major capital projects including power stations, major offshore facilities, bridges, motorways, railways, tunnels, dams, reservoirs, airports, commercial, chemical, and other heavy engineering projects, computer systems and commercial buildings of all sorts.
-He acts for and against all parties to the construction process, including foreign and domestic government departments, owners, employers, architects, engineers, surveyors, project managers, contractors, subcontractors and insurers.
+Martin’s principal areas of expertise are complex disputes arising out of major capital projects.
+He has advised upon all major forms of infrastructure, transport and engineering contracts.
+He acts for and against all parties to the construction process, including foreign and domestic government departments, owners, employers, architects, engineers, surveyors, project managers, contractors, sub-contractors and insurers.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE

 “Martin is a go-to QC for any complex construction disputes” Construction, Chambers and Partners 2021

 In recent years Martin’s practice has mainly been concerned with international commercial arbitration acting for overseas commercial clients and governments in a series of ICC arbitrations or other international arbitrations where the claims have been in excess of $400 million.
 His role has been as lead advocate acting with the assistance of teams of foreign and/or English lawyers.
 These disputes involved complex engineering, including geotechnical aspects, insurance and financial issues requiring large numbers of expert witnesses based in many different jurisdictions.

 As part of his general domestic practice in recent years, he has advised upon all forms of standard form contracts and has drafted various engineering and construction contracts.
 He has also been asked to advise in respect of substantial procurement and PFI contracts, and has been instructed in respect of numerous TCC trials, adjudications and arbitrations, and various applications to enforce or to resist the enforcement of adjudication decisions and arbitration awards.

 - Acting in an ICC Arbitration relating to a dispute over the termination of a contract to build two hospitals in Ghana.